 The proposed nominations will be submitted to the General Assembly who will decide by election on the appointments to the various positions on the Board of Directors.

 The members of the Board of Director can be revoked by a two thirds majority vote of those present or represented members at the General Assembly.

 The Board of Directors is presided over by the President of the Association.

 The Board of Directors will meet whenever necessary or when specifically convened by its President, by own request of by request of at least 3 of its members.
 The invitation shall be sent 15 days before the meeting and contains the agenda, the date and the meeting venue.
 A member cannot be represented by another member.

 The Board cannot officially take place if less than 50% of its members are present or represented.

-The Secretary General will inform the Board of the activities of the Federation.
+Day to day management is delegated to the Secretary General who is also an administrator, or a Ministerial Secretary.
+The Secretary General will inform the Board of Directors on the activities of the Association.
 He is responsible for the day to day management of the activities under the supervision of the President.

-He has the power to enlist personnel of the Federation within the limits of the budget as determined by the General Assembly and after consultation with the Board of Directors.
+The Secretary General has the power to enlist personnel of the Federation within the limits of the budget as determined by the General Assembly and after consultation with the Board of Directors.